Q. What is AWS IoT Device Defender?

 Q. How much does AWS IoT Device Defender cost?

-You have the flexibility to use Audit and Detect independently, since they are both charged separately.
+You have the flexibility to use Audit and Rules Detect independently, since they are both charged separately.
+In addition, ML Detect is currently in AWS Free Tier for all usage levels during preview.
 Please visit the AWS IoT Device Defender pricing page for more information.

 Q. When working with AWS IoT Device Defender, will I need to pay for AWS IoT Core Messages to report Detect metrics?

 No, you will not need to pay for messages used to report device-side Detect metrics to AWS IoT Device Defender.